Oursler, Kansas: 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Oursler.

 As early as 1875, city leaders of Marion held a meeting to consider a branch railroad from Florence.
 In 1878, Atchison, Topeka and Santa Fe Railway and parties from Marion County and McPherson County chartered the Marion and McPherson Railway Company.
 In 1879, a branch line was built from Florence through Oursler to Marion then west to McPherson, in 1880 it was extended to Lyons, in 1881 it was extended to Ellinwood.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.

 Oursler was named for W.E.M.
 Oursler, who came to Kansas in 1870 and kept a post office on his place for several years.
 After the railroad was built from Florence to Marion on the southwest side of Oursler, a depot was built and mail was brought to the station early each day.
 In addition to the post office, there was a brick kiln and a small grocery store.
 On October 17, 1877, W.E.M.
 Oursler and his wife filed a plot for a small town named Oursler with a size of two blocks.

 20th century

 The railroad from Florence to Oursler to Marion, was abandoned in 1968.

 21st century

-Currently no buildings or landmarks exist in Oursler, thus it's considered a Ghost Town.
+No buildings or landmarks exist in Oursler; it is therefore considered a ghost town.

 Geography

 Oursler was located at coordinates 38°17′23″N, 96°58′52″W in the scenic Flint Hills and Great Plains of the state of Kansas.
-It was on a triangular plot, located at the southwest corner of 150th Street and Union Road in Marion County, Kansas.
+It was situated on a triangular plot, located at the southwestern corner of 150th Street and Union Road in Marion County.
 It was bordered by the two roads and the railroad southwest of the corner.
-Its platted location was the NE 1/4 of the NW 1/4 of Section 27, Township 20, Range 4.
+Its platted location was the northeastern quarter of the northwestern quarter of Section 27, Township 20, Range 4.